How many Barn Owls did there used to be in the UK?

 It’s quite likely that Barn Owl decline started in the mid-1800s as a result of persecution by gamekeepers, egg collectors, and birds shot for taxidermy.
 The fact is we shall never know to what extent these activities might have affected the Barn Owl population.
 Indeed they may have only caused the temporary suppression of local population levels.

 In the late 1800s and early 1900s increasing human population levels and the proliferation of mechanised farming led to an increase in the intensity of land management, resulting in the loss of Barn Owl habitat.
 This accelerated during WWI and again in WWII, with a drive for Britain to become more self-sufficient.
-The idea that British farmers had a duty to produce as much food as possible, which became deeply ingrained during WWII, and a system of government grants that paid farmers to destroy wildlife-rich fields and hedges, continued right up to the 1980s.
+The idea that British farmers had a duty to produce as much food as possible became deeply ingrained during WWII, and a system of government grants that paid farmers to destroy wildlife-rich fields and hedges, continued right up to the 1980s.
 The changes in farming practices, stimulated by the legacy of WWII, human population expansion, government policies, and consumer pressure for ever-cheaper food, are the main reasons behind the Barn Owl’s historical decline in Britain.

 Why are they less common now?